-While it is not a traditional mobile wallet in the sense that you cannot use it to make transactions in other stores, it makes for a good example for how mobile wallet can be used for both business and marketing purposes.
+While it is not a traditional mobile wallet in the sense that you cannot use it to make transactions in other stores, it makes for a good example of how mobile wallets can be used for marketing purposes.

 A lot of brands like Gap, McDonald’s and Bloomingdale’s as well as retail chains like the Sears have followed suit and launched mobile wallet marketing campaigns of their own.
-Airline companies are also making significant use of mobile wallets for their loyalty programs.
+Airline companies are also making significant use of it for their loyalty programs.

 A good mobile wallet marketing idea was put in use by Google when Android Pay tapped into Google’s most creative asset—the Google Doodle.
 Google Doodle is the company’s search engine and one of its most powerful marketing tools.
-The idea was to play seasonal cartoons every time a user made a payment using Android Pay mobile wallet.
+The idea was to play seasonal cartoons every time a user made a payment using the Android Pay.

 In 2017, Google tried to expand on the same idea by partnering up with DC, Warner Brothers, to introduce the iconic superhero characters in its mobile wallet.
 Users were encouraged to make payments to unlock characters like Batman, Superman and Wonder Woman.
 This resulted in increases to in-store traffic and a spike in revenues by engaging with hardcore fans of DC comics.